 The Diversity in Gender, Body, Kinship, and Sexuality Interest Group aims to raise awareness, advocate for, and promote promising practice within PACFA, both within the category of 'LGBTQI+', and also for a range of cultures, communities, and people whose genders, bodies, sexualities, and kinship are excluded or marginalised by terms like 'LGBTQI+'.
 We are in the process of changing the language we inherited to promote greater awareness and inclusion across our work.
 This includes developing practice resources and professional development opportunities around working with people with lived experiences of oppression and exclusion due to their genders, bodies, sexualities, and kinship.

 The group is currently meeting bi-monthly while they develop an annual plan of activities.
-We welcome ideas for professional development in this area, and please reach out to the PACFA office if you would like to support and take part in this interest group.
+We welcome ideas for professional development in this area, and PACFA members are welcome to reach out to the PACFA office if you would like to support and take part in this interest group.

 Contact: [email protected]

 In December 2020, the Older Persons Interest Group was formed, aiming to raise awareness of counsellors with experience in working with older people and advocate for their recognition, raise issues to Government through appropriate channels, and promote good practice when working with older people.

 The latter may include developing or highlighting sound practice resources, and creating professional development opportunities for working with older people.
 We welcome your ideas for professional development and your support as we develop this Interest Group through 2021.